 Do you have a favorite #flowersofinstagram account?
 Tell us which of these were your favorite or let us know if you have a favorite that we should add to our list.
 Remember to follow us on Instagram @greenflorals, on Twitter @greenfloralsd, and on Facebook @greenfreshflorals.

 Want to receive exclusive discounts, the latest news on plants and products, and VIP invitations to special events?
-Join our VIP Customer Club by visiting our Hillcrest floral and plant store or subscribing on our homepage at GreenFreshFlorals.com.
-Don’t forget we offer same-day delivery in San Diego for flowers and plants.
-Order online or call us at 619-544-0504.
+Subscribe online or visit our Hillcrest floral and plant store.
+We offer same-day delivery in San Diego for flowers and plants ordered before 2 p.m.
+Order here or call us at 619-544-0504.